THORCollective/threat-intel-discord-bot/README.md

 - Ensure property names match

 ### Discord Not Posting
-- Verify webhook URL is valid
+- Verify bot token is valid and bot is in server
-- Check message formatting
+- Check bot has permission to send messages in target channel
+- Ensure channel ID is correct
 - Review Discord rate limits

 ### OpenAI Errors